Second Skin

 Her former home sat at the bottom of a hill, tucked at the end of a dead-end street.
 Across from it, the land sloped back upward, broken by a patch of trees and a shallow creek that cut through the middle.

 She drove along the opposite side, passing the old house without slowing, and continued toward a wooded area locals called The Hollow.
-Once she reached the trees, she pulled off the road and parked, checking the rearview mirror.
-A few neighbors were outside watering their gardens, chasing kids, and calling their dogs.
+Once she reached the road surrounded by trees, she pulled off the road and parked, checking the rearview mirror.
+A few neighbors were outside watering their gardens, chasing kids, and playing with their dogs.
 No one was looking her way.

-She slipped on the wig, then the sunglasses, adjusting both until she barely recognized herself in the mirror.
+She slipped on the wig, then the sunglasses, adjusting both until she barely recognized herself in the rearview mirror.
 The wig made her itchy, the sunglasses hurt her eyes.
 But she needed them.
-Didn’t wish to rock the boat, in case Derek noticed her.
+If no one recognized her, she was never here.

 She paced towards the house, keeping to the far side of the road.
 She didn’t meet anyone’s eyes but observed from her peripheral vision.
-Most people ignored her, except for one—a young man in his early twenties playing with his dog.
+Most people ignored her, except for one—a young man in his early twenties playing fetch with his dog.
 For a moment, she feared he might call out, maybe try to flirt.
 But when she passed without a glance, he seemed to deflate and went back to tossing a ball into the grass.
+His dog running after it then returning it

 When she reached the woods, she ducked through the trees until she was close enough to see her old house through the branches.
 A few lights were on inside, but she saw no movement.
 (At least not yet.)